alanng10/class-lang/Docue/Article/Word/a.md

 Word "publish" has meaning that is published.

-Word "storey" has meaning that is repository.
+Word "storey" has meaning that is store repository.

 Word "persist" has meaning that is persist entity.